 Health Subcommittee Approves Bipartisan Legislation on Children's Hospital Graduate Medical Education, Bioterrorism and Controlled SubstancesJuly 26, 2011 | Press Release

-WASHINGTON, DC - The House Energy and Commerce Subcommittee on Health, chaired by Rep. Joe Pitts (R-PA), today examined options to lower the cost of health care by allowing Americans to purchase coverage across state lines, increasing consumers' options.
+WASHINGTON, DC - The House Energy and Commerce Subcommittee on Health, chaired by Rep. Joe Pitts (R-PA), today approved three bipartisian pieces of health legislation: H.R.
+2405, the Pandemic and All-Hazards Preparedness Reauthorization Act; H.R.

 WASHINGTON, DC - The U.S. House of Representatives voted to create jobs and reduce our dependence on Middle East oil today with passage of H.R.
 1938, North American-Made Energy Security Act.
 The measure passed the House with strong bipartisan support by a vote of 279 to 147.

 The text of Chairman Upton's remarks in support of H.R.
 1938 , the North American-Made Energy Security Act, follows below: